ai-agents-2012/SPA-Bench/README.md

 <a href="https://arxiv.org/abs/2410.15164" style="font-size:20px;">Paper</a>
 </p>

-Welcome to the **SPA-BENCH** repository, a benchmark designed to evaluate the performance of smartphone-based agents.
+Welcome to the **SPA-BENCH** repository, a benchmark designed to evaluate the performance of smartphone agents.
 This project offers a structured approach to assessing the efficiency, robustness, and accuracy of various smartphone agents across a variety of scenarios and conditions.

 ## About SPA-BENCH